tishaAnders/char-based-place-name-generation-with-lstm/README.md

 This way, I could slide a window which comprises 28 chars along each (padded) place name and thus create training examples as in the table above.

 ## Model
-I am using 3 LSTMs and a Dense layer stacked together.
+I am using 3 LSTMs with Dropout and a Dense layer stacked together.
 The LSTMs detect long-term dependencies between letters in the word.
 To learn more about LSTMs, either visit [this post]https://medium.com/datathings/the-magic-of-lstm-neural-networks-6775e8b540cd) for some basic understanding, or [this mlreview article](https://medium.com/mlreview/understanding-lstm-and-its-diagrams-37e2f46f1714) for in-depth details.
 I chose a low dropout rate (0.01) since I have a lot of training examples which makes overfitting unlikely.

+## Training
+On my Nvidia Geforce RTX2070, one epoch of the GPU version took 52 seconds to train.
+However, the CPU version took about 1700 seconds to train on 6 Intel(R) Core i5-8400 CPU@2.80GHz.

+### CPU vs. GPU
+I have uploaded two versions, depending on which device you have in use.
+Note that unless you are using the preloaded weights in the CPU version, the model might take very long to train.

 ### Saving weights
 I'm using the checkpoint method to save and reuse weights generated in earlier epochs.
 Thus, output can be generated without having to train the NN every time.

-## CPU vs. GPU
-I have uploaded two versions, depending on which device you have in use.
-Note that unless you are using the preloaded weights in the CPU version, the model might take very long to train.
+#### Pretrained weights
+You can either train the network by yourself, or use the pre-trained weights from the corresponding .hdf5 file ([ModelCheckpoint method](https://keras.io/callbacks/#modelcheckpoint))